 - CPU: Intel Pentium 4, 1.4GHz ((Solar Eclipse performs best on true Intel Pentium processors.
 Equivalent Celeron or AMD processors, while acceptable for Solar, can be subject to technical issues when running other applications or operating system functions.))

 - RAM: 2 GB (32-bit OS), 4 GB (64-bit OS) ((Insufficient RAM (memory) is the biggest cause of slowness when running Solar Eclipse.
 The values listed above assume the PC will only be running Solar Eclipse (not including Eclipse Reports).
 If other applications such as Microsoft Office or Internet Explorer will be running, additional RAM is highly recommended.
 Additional RAM may also be required to meet the minimum requirements of your operating system or additional applications.))

-- Java Version: Java SE 7 Update 11 ((For Eclipse Release 9.0 and higher, a new Solar Installer manages selecting the correct Java version
+- Java Version: Java SE 8 update 202 (nothing later or you could fall into Oracle licensing) ((For Eclipse Release 9.0 and higher, a Solar Installer manages selecting the correct Java version

 needed to run Solar Eclipse.
 Java 1.7u11 or higher still needs to be installed in Windows for the Solar Eclipse Installer to run, and this is separate from the Java version that will be installed to run Solar.))